-If you’re looking to sell your house or investment property in San Antonio without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in Nationwide without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

-How Do I Sell My House Without An Agent in San Antonio?
+How Do I Sell My House Without An Agent in Nationwide?

-There are a few ways to avoid paying high commissions in your Texas sale.
+There are a few ways to avoid paying high commissions in your Nationwide sale.

 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in San Antonio, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Nationwide, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?